Aadv1k/AdventOfLua2021/README.md

 	  `getCo2Gen`.
 In the second function, for `getCo2Gen` we invert the values, so `greater = 0 -> greater = 1` and vice versa.
 - DAY#4
-	- Part1 - So, this solution involved a lot of chopping and slicing to create structured data.
-So first, we read all the numerical data of the blocks, putting the numerical data, and `marked` which is set to false by default, which defines if the number is marked or not into a table, then we go through that table, and put sets of 5 into tables, acting as "rows" (in the sample, there are 15 rows) then we go through the rows and put those rows into sets of 5, acting like "blocks", so each block is 5x5.
+	- **Part1**- This solution involved a lot of cutting and chopping.
+So to find the solution, first the given data was lexed in to indexable tables, so `1,0,1,1,2,3 -> {{1, 0, 1}, {1, 2, 3}}` It is important to now, that the numerical values were attatched as a table `{val=1, marked=false}` this is done to check the winning board. the we have two helper functions `checkCol` and `checkRow`, both of which take in a block, and a position, and return true or false based on the `marked` value of the numbers (so true would mean that all numbers in a row or col were marked, thus marking our winner) in `simBingo` We loop through all the draws and the blocks, we pass the block through `checkCol` or `checkRow`, which if returns true, we end the function there and return the block, and the draw before the current draw, else we just loop through all the num values, and if they match the draw value, we "mark" them by setting `marked = true`.
-	  Then to find the solution, We have a `for` loop, which loops through ever draw number, then we loop through our "bingo" board, where we have two functions, `checkCol` and `checkRow`, to check based on `marked` property of the numbers if we have a match or not, if we do, the function `simBingo` is stopped there, and a table containing the winning block, index and the number before the current draw.
-If the functions return false, we then continue looping through every row, setting `marked` to true in the numbers which are equal to the the draw number.
+	- **Part2**- I suspect there might be a better solution to do this, but what I ended up implementing was a function `winningBlockIndex` which is a modified version of `simBingo` and return the index of the block which one.
+We then have a for loop which extends till #blocks-1 (total number of blocks minus 1, so 2 in sample.txt), removing the block with the `winningBlockIndex`, so finally we are left with a table with just a single block, which we can say for sure, is the last winning one.